renatomaia/coutil/doc/manual.md

 Event Processing
 ----------------

-This section describes functions of `coutil.system` related to the processing of system events and resumption of coroutines executing [await functions]("#await-function") waiting for such events.
+This section describes functions of `coutil.system` related to the processing of system events and resumption of coroutines executing [await functions]("#await-function") of `coutil.system`.

 ### `system.run ([mode])`

-Resumes coroutines awaiting system conditions.
+Resumes coroutines executing [await functions]("#await-function") of `coutil.system` when they are _ready_, which is when their _await function_ have a result to process.
+Note that even though a coroutine is _ready_, its _await function_ may not conclude just yet, because it may require additional results to conclude and return.

 `mode` is a string that defines how `run` executes, as described below:

-- `"loop"` (default): it executes continously resuming every awaiting coroutine when their system condition is satisfied, until there are no more awaiting coroutines, or [`system.halt`](#systemhalt-) is called.
+- `"loop"` (default): it executes continously resuming every awaiting coroutine when their become _ready_, until there are no more coroutines awaiting, or [`system.halt`](#systemhalt-) is called.
-- `"step"`: it resumes every ready coroutine once, or waits to resume at least one coroutine that becomes ready.
+- `"step"`: it resumes every _ready_ coroutine once, or waits to resume at least one coroutine that becomes _ready_.
-- `"ready"`: it resumes only coroutines that are currently ready.
+- `"ready"`: it resumes only coroutines that are currently _ready_.

 Returns `true` if there are remaining awaiting coroutines, or `false` otherwise.

-**Note**: when called with `mode` as `"loop"` from the main thread of a [_task_](#threadsdostring-pool-chunk--chunkname--mode-) and there are only [`system.awaitch`](#systemawaitch-ch-endpoint-) calls pending, the task is suspended until one of the pending calls is matched.
+**Note**: when called with `mode` as `"loop"` from the main thread of a [_task_](#threadsdostring-pool-chunk--chunkname--mode-) and there are only [`system.awaitch`](#systemawaitch-ch-endpoint-) calls pending, this call yields suspending the task, until one of the pending calls is matched.

 ### `system.isrunning ()`